aframatilda/ReddScript/README.md

-# Further Development
+## Further Development:

-## Paging of posts and comments
+- Paging of posts and comments

-## Possible to search for another category with javascript as default category
+- Possible to search for another category with javascript as default category

-## More interactive
+- More interactive

+- Responsive layout through out the whole application (now only on homepage)